No surgeons were available in Fort St. John B.C. from Dec. 22-Jan. 4; one patient found out the hard way

 The night the pain started, the family of four bundled into the car and drove to Fort St. John.

-His daughter, Emily Ravanelli, 13, sat in the back as her mom drove.
+His daughter, Emily Ravanello, 13, sat in the back as her mom drove.

 "I was scared because I thought he wouldn't make it.
 He was having trouble breathing," said Emily.
-Her mother kept Ravanelli talking to keep him conscious.
+Her mother kept Ravanello talking to keep him conscious.

 On the way, the family called 911 and an ambulance was dispatched, but it passed them on the highway.

-When the family and the ambulance finally connected, and Ravanelli was loaded inside, the family thought he'd get help.
+When the family and the ambulance finally connected, and Ravanello was loaded inside, the family thought he'd get help.
 But it wasn't that simple.

 In Fort St. John, there were no surgeons available.